dyllandry/game-math-in-opengl/readme.md

 # Dependencies

+- glfw3
+- glad

 This project requires glfw3 to be available somewhere in your system's C include directories, I think it is dynamically linked to.
+Also, you need a glad.h header in your include directories specifically for opengl 3.3.
+You can download them from `glad.dav1d.de`.
+When doing so, set "profile" to "core".

 # About <GLFW/glfw3.h>